shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 77. [Is this the correct person?, One-to-one lookup, Is this one of the K persons in the database?, One-to-many lookup]

-⟶[Czy to poprawna osoba?, Wyszukiwanie jeden do jednego, Czy to jedna spośród K osób z bazy?, Wyszukiwanie jeden do wielu]
+⟶[Czy to ta sama osoba?, Wyszukiwanie jeden do jednego, Czy to jedna spośród K osób z bazy?, Wyszukiwanie jeden do wielu]

 78. One Shot Learning ― One Shot Learning is a face verification algorithm that uses a limited training set to learn a similarity function that quantifies how different two given images are.
 The similarity function applied to two images is often noted d(image 1,image 2).